-While it's possible to run an ambassador marketing program for a non-eCommerce brand or a service-based brand, an online platform such as Brandbassador may not be the right management solution, as the features become limited and it is much harder to prove a return on your investment.
+While it's possible to run an ambassador marketing program for a non-eCommerce brand or a service-based brand, our online platform may not be the right management solution, as the features become limited and it is much harder to prove a return on your investment.

 If you'd like to learn more about how these features work, read our article on optimising your .